victor-antoniassi/day-1_sales_data_generator/README.md

     - Create all required simulation functions (`INSERT`, `UPDATE`, `DELETE`) and sequences

     ```bash
-    uv run main.py setup
+    uv run src/main.py setup
     ```

     The setup is **idempotent** and safe to run multiple times.

 ## Usage

-All commands are run via the `main.py` script.
-The simulator now supports generating a mix of inserts, updates, and deletes in a single run.
+All commands are run via the `src/main.py` script.
+The simulator supports generating a mix of inserts, updates, and deletes in a single execution.

-The script will prompt you to enter three numbers separated by spaces:
+The script prompts for three space-separated integers:
 1. Number of **new sales** (Inserts)
 2. Number of **sale updates** (Updates)
 3. Number of **sale cancellations** (Deletes)